robertorussowebdev/AWS-Ops-Exercise---EC2-Autoscaling-and-SQS-/README.md

 Select EC2 under Use Case

 ![IAM Role creation ](Screenshots/iam5.png)
-Create a Name for your Role
+Create a Name for your Role and leave all settings as defaults.
 ![IAM Role creation ](Screenshots/iam6.png)
+Once the Role is created, go to **Role > Permissions > Add Permissions > Create Inline Policy**.
 ![IAM Role creation ](Screenshots/iam7.png)

 ![IAM Role creation ](Screenshots/iampolicy.png)
+In the Create Inline Policy, choose JSON, and replace the existing JSON policy with the following and then save, you have done all here.